liacaaa/AdvOU/README.md

 # AdvOU
-Open-Unfairness Adversarial Mitigation for Generalized Deepfake Detection
+Code for "Open-Unfairness Adversarial Mitigation for Generalized Deepfake Detection" Thanks for the attention.
+Code is being organized....
+:)